 - 1 jar caramel sauce (or make your own)

-Add the powdered gelatin and return to stove top over low heat.
+Add the powdered gelatin and return to the stovetop over low heat.
 Use a whisk to dissolve the gelatin.
 Don’t let it simmer.
 Strain the mixture through a fine sieve (this will remove any undissolved gelatin) then pour into individual ramekins.
-Cover with plastic wrap and chill in refrigerator until set, about 1 hour.
+Cover with plastic wrap and chill in the refrigerator until set, about 1 hour.

 When ready to serve, turn out panna cotta onto dessert plates and drizzle with caramel sauce.

 Note: To lighten up Krista’s recipe for panna cotta a bit, substitute half and half for heavy cream.

 For more information about Vogogna, visit their official website

 * All photos property of and by Krista Bjorn except for one of Vecchio Borgo sign by Margo Millure